 Implementing Poultry Welfare Standards

 Starting from early 2026, there will be new regulations for how to care for and manage all types of poultry in Victoria.
-The new regulations will reflect the nationally agreed standards in the Australian Animal Welfare Standards and Guidelines for Poultry (Poultry Welfare Standards).
+The new regulations will align with the nationally agreed standards in the Australian Animal Welfare Standards and Guidelines for Poultry (Poultry Welfare Standards).

 The new requirements will improve poultry welfare and provide certainty to industry, the community and markets.
 Industry will have confidence to update infrastructure and practices, while the community and markets will have improved confidence in the Victorian poultry industry welfare standards.